-One world, two adventures.
+One world, two adventures. |

 Threads of Fate is a forgotten RPG made by Squaresoft back in 1999 for the PS1.
-It was released between big hits like Final Fantasy VIII and Chrono Cross, making often overlooked by genre fans.
+It was released between big hits like Final Fantasy VIII and Chrono Cross, making it often overlooked by genre fans.
 Following the stories of two characters out to hunt for a wish-granting ancient relic, it's a game that caught my attention a while back until I finally had the chance to finally play it.
 It received a PSN release many years ago and I've been playing it on my PS Vita.
 So, Does Threads of Fate manages to deliver a great experience compared to Square's other big hits?

 The story centers around the "Dewprism", an ancient relic capable of granting its wielder any wish they want.
 We follow two protagonists who are both vying for it due to their own reasons.
 Rue, is a mysterious boy who aims to revive his dead friend while Mint, is a spoiled princess who plans on conquering the world.
 Both stories vary in tone since Rue's is more serious and somber while Mint's a humorous, light-hearted one.
 The characters were an outstanding bunch as I enjoyed Rue and Mint, with slowly getting to see them grow in their own stories.
 Even the side cast will charm you with them being an odd-but-lovable bunch who aid our heroes in their quests.
 You get to choose which character you'd like to play as first as well and beating both will unlock an exciting ending scene.